kikoveiga/feup-sgi/tp2/README.md

    - Lights can cast shadows based on their configuration in the JSON.

 3. **Primitives**:
-   - Supports basic primitives like rectangles, triangles, spheres, cylinders, polygons and NURBS surfaces.
+   - Supports basic primitives like rectangles, triangles, spheres, cylinders, polygons, and NURBS surfaces.
    - NURBS surfaces are dynamically generated using control points defined in the JSON.

 4. **Skybox**: